Signing up is free, anonymous and will only take a few moments, so click here to register now!

 All users should be treated with respect at all times, regardless of any negative feelings you hold towards them or whether or not provocation occurred.
 Hateful descriptions or images will not be tolerated anywhere on TeenHelp, and neither will insulting or aggressive behaviour towards anyone.
 All users should help to maintain the positive environment of TeenHelp.

 TeenHelp should not be used as a substitute for seeking medical advice in emergency situations.
 Users may ask for ideas of what conditions they could face, but it is not possible for us to diagnose medical, mental or veterinary disorders.
 Any claims of this kind should be supported by a reputable external reference.
 Unsupported information may be removed at the discretion of the Moderation to protect TeenHelp’s users from the possibility of inaccurate health advice.

-Users should not use TeenHelp to break the law in anyway, or to assist or encourage other users to break the law, including sharing tips on hacking or peer-to-peer or torrent downloading.
+Users should not use TeenHelp to break the law in anyway, or to assist or encourage other users to break the law, including sharing tips on hacking or using peer-to-peer/torrenting for piracy.